camunda/camunda-docs/docs/self-managed/setup/install.md

 - **Ingress configuration:** You can set up the NGINX Ingress controller to manage external service access.
 This can be done by combining components Ingress in a single domain or configuring separate Ingress for each component.
 For detailed instructions, refer to [combined and separated Ingress setup](/self-managed/setup/guides/ingress-setup.md).
 - **EKS cluster installation:** For those deploying Camunda 8 on an Amazon EKS cluster, refer to [installing Camunda 8 on an EKS cluster](/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md).

-## Licensing
+## Configure license key

-Camunda 8 components are now able to consume licensing information with the following Helm configuration:
+Camunda 8 components are able to consume Enterprise licensing information with the following Helm configuration:

 ```yaml
 ## @extra global.license